 - exercise facilities

-The OneStop counselors in D-148 ASB are available to consult with students or parents regarding these issues.
+The Enrollment Services Counselors in D-148 ASB are available to consult with students or parents regarding these issues.

 The discontinuance process includes the following:

-- Before the first day of classes and to the add deadline, students may drop all of their classes through MyMAP with no record on the transcript.
+- Before the first day of classes and up to the add/drop deadline, students may drop all of their classes through MyMAP with no record on the official transcript.

-- After the add deadline, students must discontinue by submitting the Online Request for Discontinuance form (https://onestop.byu.edu/discontinuance-checklist).
+- After the add/drop deadline, students must discontinue by submitting the online Request for Discontinuance form.

 - If discontinuing after the withdraw deadline, the university will work with the student's instructors to determine if the student should be withdrawn passing (W) or withdrawn failing (WE).
 A W does not figure into the GPA, but a WE is a failing grade and will count in GPA calculations.

-- After the discontinuance deadline, if non-academic circumstances arise, students may work with their instructors to get an incomplete contract.
-(See information about incompletes in the Grading section of this catalog.)
+- After the discontinuance deadline, if non-academic circumstances arise, students may work with their instructors to pursue an incomplete contract.
+(See information about incompletes in the Grading and Records page of this catalog.)
 If a student desires to discontinue after the deadline, including first term classes, it will be necessary to file a petition (see http://petitions.byu.edu).